-Thanksgiving Day: The Health of Gratitude

-By James L. Holly, MD

-Your Life Your Health
+Thanksgiving Is Not Just Another Day: The Health of Gratitude By James L. Holly, MD Your Life Your Health The Examiner November 26, 2015

-The Examiner

-November 22, 2007

 Few things are as fundamental to good health as gratitude expressed in thanksgiving.
 In Scripture the story is told of ten men who were healed of a dreaded disease when they expressed faith by following instructions given to them.
 Yet, only one of the ten felt gratitude and turned and gave the Lord thanksgiving for health.
-No matter who you are and no matter what your health or condition, you have much for which to be thankful today.
+No matter whom you are and no matter what your health or condition, you have much for which to be thankful today.
 Your health will improve simply by discovering what you have to be thankful for and by your expressing your gratitude to others.

-Today, as my family travels to celebrate thanksgiving with my 90-year-old Mother; we will travel roads whose very curves and hills bring joyful memories each of which evokes in us gratitude.
-We will laugh and hug one another.
-Great-grandmother, grandmother, mother all rolled into one will be celebrated for continuing the tradition of mother's dumplings and pecan pie.
-Great-grandfather, grandfather and father gone for two years will be loved and remembered, bringing both joy and sadness, both borne of gratitude.
+Often my family traveled to celebrate thanksgiving elderly parents, now deceased.
+We traveled roads whose very curves and hills bring joyful memories, each of which evokes in us gratitude.
+We would laugh and hug one another.
+Great-grandmother, grandmother, mother all rolled into one were celebrated for continuing the traditions of dumplings and pecan pie.
+Great-grandfather, grandfather and father gone for ten years will be loved and remembered, bringing both joy and sadness, both borne of gratitude.

-We will hold hands and for the 43rd time sing, America the Beautiful.
+On this day, we will hold hands and for the 50th time sing, America the Beautiful.
 We will be grateful for this great, wonderful and noble nation.
-The words which Katharine Lee Bates penned first in 1893 and refined until the final version was published in 1913, is our thanksgiving anthem.
+The words which Katharine Lee Bates penned in 1893 and refined until the final version was published in 1913, is our thanksgiving anthem.
 The words echo daily in my mind:

-"O beautiful for spacious skies,

-For amber waves of grain,

-For purple mountain majesties

-Above the fruited plain!
+"O beautiful for spacious skies, For amber waves of grain, For purple mountain majesties Above the fruited plain!
 America!
 America!

-God shed his grace on thee

-And crown thy good with brotherhood

-From sea to shining sea!
+God shed his grace on thee And crown thy good with brotherhood From sea to shining sea!